 Speech emotion recognition has been studied for decades in both the machine learning and speech communities \cite{schuller2003hidden,trigeorgis2016adieu,seehapoch2013speech,lee2011emotion,el2007speech}.
 Following the mainstream direction, researchers have extracted hand-craft features from audio data and applied them to classic supervised learning methods such as support vector machines \cite{seehapoch2013speech}, hidden Markov models \cite{schuller2003hidden}, Gaussian mixture models \cite{el2007speech}, Tree-Based models \cite{lee2011emotion}, etc.

-With the recent advances of deep learning, various neural networks have been used in the task of speech emotion recognition \cite{trigeorgis2016adieu,han2014speech,badshah2017speech,mirsamadi2017automatic}.
+With recent advances of deep learning, various neural networks have been used in the task of speech emotion recognition \cite{trigeorgis2016adieu,han2014speech,badshah2017speech,mirsamadi2017automatic}.
 Han et al. extracted speech signal features from audio and used deep neural networks to classify speech emotion \cite{han2014speech}.
-Badshah et al. extracted raw spectrograms features and used CNN to extract high-level features to build the model \cite{badshah2017speech}.
-Due to the sequential structure of audio, Trigeorgis et al. proposed an end-to-end model that uses LSTM network to capture the contextual information \cite{trigeorgis2016adieu}.
+Badshah et al. extracted raw spectrograms features and used convolutional neural network (CNN) to extract high-level features to build the model \cite{badshah2017speech}.
+Due to the sequential structure of audio, Trigeorgis et al. proposed an end-to-end model that employs long short-term memory (LSTM) network to capture the contextual information \cite{trigeorgis2016adieu}.
 Mirsamadi et al. used recurrent neural networks with local attention mechanism to automatically discover emotionally relevant features from speech and provided more accurate predictions \cite{mirsamadi2017automatic}.

 In addition to tackle the speech emotion recognition problem by directly applying deep neural networks on audio datasets, multimodal learning frameworks that jointly consider emotions implied in different modalities \cite{xu2019learning,tzirakis2017end,lee2018convolutional}.
 For instance, Tzirakis et al. provided a multimodal system to perform an end-to-end spontaneous emotion prediction task from speech and visual data \cite{tzirakis2017end}.
 Lee et al. proposed an attention model for multimodal emotion recognition from speech and text data, and provided an effective method to learn the correlation between two output feature vectors from separate yet jointly trained CNNs \cite{lee2018convolutional}.